Helping millions of people navigate the world of technology.

 Reregister DLL Files in CMD

-5. Repair Microsoft Visual C++ Programs
+Fix 5: Repair Microsoft Visual C++ Programs

 The Microsoft Visual C++ library is an important component of the Windows operating system.
 It ensures that all the applications run properly on your computer.

 When the package gets corrupt due to sudden system shutdown, virus attack, or any other reason, you become prone to errors like Class not registered.
-Fortunately, you can use the built-in repair option and eliminate the error.
+Fortunately, you can use the built-in repair option to eliminate the error.
 To do that, follow the below instructions:

 Step 1: Open the Start Menu, type Control Panel, and press Enter.